Barley, Beans and Greens

 - While your barley is cooking dice the peppers and chop Swiss Chard, leaves only.
 (You can substitute spinach or beet greens.)

 - When the pressure pin has dropped, open the pressure release to insure there is no residual pressure in your pot.
-Quickly add your diced peppers, chopped greens, tomatoes (optional) and fresh basil (optional); give a quick stir and replace the top on the top and let sit for 5 minutes on the warming cycle.
+Quickly add your great northern beans, diced peppers, chopped greens, tomatoes (optional) and fresh basil (optional); give a quick stir and replace the top on the top and let sit for 5 minutes on the warming cycle.
 Serve with a lean protein.